 I will say, if you do listen to her podcast, you've heard a lot of the book already.
 What I did enjoy, though, was learning about her story.
 I didn't know about her early days in event planning and local media, or how she got to where she is now with her major media conglomerate, The Hollis Co.

-I so resonate with Rachel's message in Girl, Stop Apologizing—which is essentially, JUST DO IT, figure it out along the way, and don't worry if people think you're crazy.
-That said, I didn't personally feel that this was a book for me, and it's the only one on the list I didn't read completely (I got about 85% of the way there!).
+I resonate with Rachel's core message in Girl, Stop Apologizing—which is essentially, JUST DO IT, figure it out along the way, and don't worry if people think you're crazy.
+That said, I didn't personally feel that I was the audience she was writing to, and it's the only one I didn't finish.

 I was someone who—quite literally—made a business card and told people I was a designer...NO experience, NO background...just a hunch that I was better at decorating than the people who would hire me.
-I have other demons, for sure, but that wasn't one that spoke to me directly.
-That said, if you are struggling to get your business idea or dream off the ground and fear is holding you back, THIS is the book for you.
+I have other demons, but that wasn't one that spoke to me directly.

 Once concept she talks about that I think many would find helpful is her daily 10-10-1 method for achieving goals and making your dreams happen.
 If you're interested in her method, see it here.
 I don't use this method daily, but I do come back to it a few times a month.